grizlibier/wcomf/README.md

 - Lore?

+-> is being written

 - New monsters?

 - General changes

 -> thrown weapons can now break upon being thrown

+-> updated the helpscreen

+-> updated the effects

 - New items and crafting recipes

--> added an exe
+-> added an exe (weapon)

--> adding usable items to cure effects
+-> added usable items to cure effects and a 'use' function

 - Probably a rework of the way crafting works + possibility to remember recipes